blockchain-d/blockchain-d.github.io/docs/0-intro-to-blockchain.md

 * TOC
 {:toc}

+# Why is blockchain?

+- research started in 1990s
+- why was ethereum created

 # What is blockchain?

 > "Understanding blockchains is kind of difficult (personally, I’m still far away from understanding everything about it), but I consider understanding Git internals as a good way to understand merkle trees which definitely helps understanding a fundamental part about blockchains." - (poke, 305,575 rep on StackOverflow, https://stackoverflow.com/a/46195087/229341)